 - The bottom of the stem should be a bit bulbous.

-Sadly, even if you come across some of these and they’re true shaggy parasols, unfortunately, like black morels that grow with pine in Northern Minnesota, some people will have allergic reactions to them.
-So remember to enjoy small amounts at first to make sure they agree with you.
+Unfortunately, even if you come across some of these and they're true shaggy parasols, unfortunately, like morels, lobster mushrooms and chicken of the woods, some people will have allergic reactions to them.
+Don't be scared, but remember to enjoy small amounts at first to make sure they agree with you.

 They're excellent, and like most shrooms, the younger they are, the better they eat.
 Their flavor is similar to Agaric species, I've tried, like the meadow mushroom, mild and pleasant, and rich when caramelized-the biggest difference is heir long stem needs a little tlc.